HottaIssa/mern-fullstack-notes-app/README.md

 - 🔐 User registration and login with JWT authentication
 - 📝 Create, edit, and delete notes
 - 🧑‍💻 Protected routes for authenticated users
-- 💾 MongoDB integration for data persistence
+- 💾 MySQL integration for data persistence
 - ⚛️ Modern and responsive frontend built with React

 ---